jaegertracing/documentation/content/_client_libs/client-libraries.md

 ---

 {{< warning >}}
-Jaeger clients are being retired.
+Jaeger clients have been retired.
+Please use the OpenTelemetry SDKs.
 {{< /warning >}}

 ## Deprecating Jaeger clients